The Witcher: Enhanced Edition Director's Cut on Steam - User reviews, Price & Information

 The Witcher: Enhanced Edition Director's Cut is a rpg, fantasy and story rich game developed by CD PROJEKT RED and published by CD PROJEKT RED and 1C-SoftClub.

-Released on September 16th 2008 is available on Windows and MacOS in 10 languages: English, French, German, Spanish - Spain, Italian, Czech, Russian, Hungarian, Polish and Traditional Chinese.
+Released on September 16th 2008 is available on Windows and MacOS in 10 languages: English, French, German, Spanish - Spain, Italian, Czech, Russian, Hungarian, Polish and Traditional Chinese (text only).

 The Steam community has classified The Witcher: Enhanced Edition Director's Cut into these genres: